 Laser surgery vs. traditional surgery

-In the past, cataracts were removed with a tiny incision in the eye and removing the hazy lens that was causing the problem.
+In the past, cataract removal was done with a tiny incision in the eye and removing the hazy lens that was causing the problem.
 Although conventional cataract surgery is still required in certain circumstances, lasers are now used to conduct the majority of cataract procedures.
 This enables the removal of the clouded lens without cutting the eye.
 During the previous 60 years, cataract surgery technology has progressed dramatically, making it one of the safest treatments available anywhere in the world.

 It’s possible that you have poor night vision and that driving in the dark is more difficult for you.
 It’s possible that you’re susceptible to glare from headlights.
 People with severe cataracts may even be unable to pass the visual portion of the driver’s examination.